DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

+\mysubsection{Local Offloading vs. Cloud Offloading} We also compare \framework's local offloading approach to offloading to the remote cloud.
+We use a server equipped with Tesla K80 GPU, 2.3GHz Intel Xeon CPU, and 60GB memory to play as the remote cloud.
+We carry out the experiments under two WiFi conditions: poor ($\sim$ 100kbps) and good ($\sim$ 5mbps). \footnote{We notice wearable's WiFi connectivity is oftentimes slower than phone due to wearable's form factor (smaller antenna).} The results are all normalized by the wearable-only performance (no offloading).
+Note that for cloud offloading, we ignore the cloud server's energy consumption.

+For latency improvements, as shown in Figure~\ref{fig:cloud}(a), cloud offloading outperforms both local execution and \framework under good network condition.
+However, when the network condition becomes poor, cloud offloading is comparable and sometimes performance-wise worse than \framework.
+Regarding the energy consumption, as shown in Figure~\ref{fig:cloud}(b), \framework can even outperform cloud offloading under good network condition (\emph{WaveNet}).
+The reason is that the Internet access over WiFi is more energy-consuming than accessing the handheld over local radio.
+Note that under cellular network (e.g., LTE) the energy consumption can be even more than WiFi, thus \framework is expected to exhibit more improvements.
+Finally, recall that compared to cloud offloading, \framework offers other benefits such as ubiquitousness and better privacy as described in Section~\ref{sec:intro}.

+It's worth mentioning that even though the cloud offloading may perform better than \framework under many circumstances, offloading user data to cloud still suffers from privacy concerns, since these data such as images, sensor output, and audio used for these DL models often contain sensitive personal information.
+Since \framework instead performs local offloading, it reduces such privacy concerns to the minimum.

-In this section, we evaluate \framework's adaptiveness to diverse factors that may vary in real-world environments: the device battery level ($\mathcal{W}_w, \mathcal{W}_p$), the Bluetooth bandwidth (\textit{B}), and the processor load level ($\mathcal{S}_p$).
+\mysubsection{Adaptive to Environment Dynamics} In this section, we evaluate \framework's adaptiveness to diverse factors that may vary in real-world environments: the device battery level ($\mathcal{W}_w, \mathcal{W}_p$), the Bluetooth bandwidth (\textit{B}), and the processor load level ($\mathcal{S}_p$).
 Our experimental results show that \framework can effectively adapt to the dynamics caused by these external factors.

 \textbf{Battery level.} As mentioned in Section~\ref{sec:decision}, \framework's offloading decision should consider the battery level of both the wearable and the handheld, in order to better balance their battery life.
 This is achieved by tuning the parameters $\mathcal{W}_w$ and $\mathcal{W}_p$.
 We exemplify a possible policy as follows.
 When the handheld is being charged, we focus on saving the energy for wearable (i.e., $\mathcal{W}_w = 1, \mathcal{W}_p = 0$), whereas when the handheld's battery is running out, we should more aggressively use the wearable's battery (e.g., by setting $\mathcal{W}_w = 0.2$ and $\mathcal{W}_p = 0.8$).